vijayboopathy-zz/Ansiblesod/Modules/modules.md

-ansible centos -m yum -a "name=ntp state=latest" --sudo
+ansible all -m yum -a "name=ntp state=latest" --sudo